tbennett93/hospital-inpatient-episodes-and-spells-pipeline/README.md

 - **Consultant**

 **Why SCD1 (not SCD2):**
-- Silver already represents the most recent episode state
-- Historical episode changes are not retained at Silver
+- Historical versions of dimensions are not required for reporting
 - SCD2 would add complexity without analytical benefit

 **Why Consultant is limited:**